Why Size Changes the Biological Timeline

-Large-breed dogs live remarkable lives — but they live them on a different biological timeline.
+Large-breed dogs live remarkable lives.
+However, they live on a different biological timeline.

 Why Do Large Dogs Age Faster?

-Across mammalian species, body size and lifespan are closely linked — but within dogs, the pattern is reversed.
-Larger breeds tend to have shorter lifespans than smaller ones.
+Across mammalian species, body size and lifespan are closely linked.
+However, dogs show a different pattern within their own species.
+Larger breeds tend to have shorter lifespans than smaller breeds.

 1. Rapid Early Growth